 Call for ATEG Journal Submissions

 ATEG Journal is ATEG’S peer-reviewed journal, published annually.
-Seeking to foster discussion and analysis of the teaching of English grammar at all levels K-16, we solicit manuscripts that describe best practices of grammar instruction.
+Seeking to foster discussion and analysis of the teaching of English grammar at all levels PK-16, we solicit manuscripts that describe best practices of grammar instruction.
 Consistent with ATEG's mission, we promote approaches to grammar instruction that are inclusive and non-discriminatory.
-We encourage submission by all who are passionate about English grammar instruction, including university and college faculty members, K-12 educators, and graduate students.
+We encourage submission by all who are passionate about English grammar instruction, including university and college faculty members, PK-12 educators, and graduate students.

 Types of Submissions

 We welcome original manuscripts on the teaching of English grammar.
 We accept the following types of submissions:

 - Theoretical- and research-based discussions of teaching practices, including methods and techniques (3,000-3,500 words, including references)